auniyal26/made-xu40lofi/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Impact of climate change on Indian supply chain
+Impact of climate change on Indian imports and exports

 ## Main Question